GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 It's necessary to first ensure a baseline background on the web platform.
 The primary languages are HTML, CSS, and JS (also WebAssembly).
 In contrast to the traditional desktop platform, it's built around a threat model such that websites are considered untrusted.
 For instance:

  - The only programming languages usable by websites are ([n](https://chromereleases.googleblog.com/2025/01/stable-channel-update-for-desktop_14.html)[o](https://chromereleases.googleblog.com/2024/05/stable-channel-update-for-desktop_23.html)[m](https://chromereleases.googleblog.com/2025/04/stable-channel-update-for-desktop_8.html)[i](https://www.mozilla.org/en-US/security/advisories/mfsa2025-07/)[n](https://www.mozilla.org/en-US/security/advisories/mfsa2025-01/)[a](https://www.mozilla.org/en-US/security/advisories/mfsa2024-63/)[l](https://support.apple.com/en-us/122379)[l](https://support.apple.com/en-us/122074)[y](https://support.apple.com/en-us/121846)) memory-safe.
  - The APIs provided to websites are very limited.
-For instance, there no web equivalent to `fopen` or `fread` in C. All file interactions go through [restricted APIs](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/input/file) and require user interaction.
+For instance, there is no web equivalent to `fopen` or `fread` in C. All file interactions go through [restricted APIs](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/input/file) and require user interaction.
  - The same-origin policy prevents unrelated websites from interacting with each other without explicit opt-in.
 This prevents evil.com from making requests to bank.com on your behalf.
  - Due to the constant stream of security vulnerabilities in web browsers, all browsers run web content in a [sandbox](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md) to reduce possible damage even in the event that a website has managed to achieve arbitrary code execution.